ThatLukeDev/PartaV2/README.md

 # PartaV2
-An encryption program made in C++.
+A (soon-to-be) quantum safe encryption program written in Rust.